Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Located in western Germany, the state is known for its many archaeological and historical sites and rich cultural traditions.
 These include such impressive archaeology attractions as the Celtic Oppidum at Glauberg and the Roman settlement of Saalburg.
 The state is also home to a number of museums and cultural institutions, including the Museum of Prehistory and the Museum of Natural History in Frankfurt.
 Hesse is known for its beautiful landscapes and outdoor recreation opportunities, such as hiking and cycling in the Taunus Mountains or enjoying the scenic beauty of the Rhine Valley.
 Additionally, there are many lively cities and towns that offer a wide range of cultural events and activities, such as theatre, music and festivals.

-Archaeology & History Sites in Hesse
+Archaeology & History Sites

 The World of the Celts in Glauberg